alvarodvc/Portfolio/README.md

 # CV
 You can download my CV as a [PDF from my Google Drive](https://drive.google.com/file/d/1NYPIikw1XE-eaQFwYjZJFlZU20YqvDWG/view?usp=sharing).
 # Skills
-- **Manual Testing:** Proficient in creating comprehensive test cases, executing manual testing procedures, and generating detailed bug reports.
-Skilled in identifying issues and collaborating effectively with the development team to ensure software quality.
+- **Manual Testing:** Proficient in executing manual testing procedures, including the creation of detailed test cases and use cases.
+Skilled at validating software functionality by following well-structured test scripts and creating comprehensive bug reports.

-- **Use Case and Test Case Creation:** Proficient in creating use cases and test cases to ensure that software requirements are met.
-Experienced in designing test scenarios and test scripts that cover various user scenarios and edge cases.
+- **Use Case and Test Case Creation:** Experienced in designing use cases and test cases that align with project requirements.
+Capable of developing test scenarios and scripts that cover a wide range of user interactions, ensuring thorough software testing.

-- **Bug Reports:** Skilled in creating detailed and well-structured bug reports, including steps to reproduce, expected vs. actual results, and relevant screenshots.
-Proficient in using bug tracking tools like Jira to log and manage issues effectively.
+- **Bug Reports:** Proficient in generating and documenting clear and concise bug reports.
+Detail-oriented with the ability to identify and report software issues, including steps to reproduce, expected vs. actual results, and supporting evidence.

 - **Automation Testing:** Experienced in test automation using popular tools such as Selenium and Cypress.
 Capable of developing and maintaining automated test scripts to improve testing efficiency and reduce the testing cycle.